Who Is This Book for?

 • Will people actually pay for this?

-This book is for managing innovation projects where the business model is partially or completely unknown.
+This book is for new businesses or innovation projects where the business model is partially or completely unknown.
 Your job title might be:

 • Product Manager